jweissman/orsino/playtesting.md

 [ ] Load all PCs on party select so we can show their race/class (no longer even letting you load PCs from file but we're still persisting them every room...)
 ---
 [ ] A room generated with multiple monsters with the same name (humans may need more names as a race but also maybe we could _specifically_ try to prevent this?) [genList would need a dedupe pass to really be _certain_ of this]
-[ ] 20 should be stat max until level 10 (maybe 18 until level 5...)
 [ ] High-level enemies should have much higher dex (tried to adjust although maybe _too_ high now?)
 ---
 [ ] Rest could reset status effects? (would be nice to do this _before_ persisting PCs?)